FTLam11/fronk-tolks/README.md

 3. Describe an ideal development workflow w/ testing
 4. Show examples of different test types
 5. Reimplement a class purely based on tests

+## Intro to Elixir Chapter Uno (in progress)

+* Short background of Erlang and Elixir
+* Give high-level comparison between functional/imperative programming (OOP) [SPICY TOPIC]
+* Explain relationships between immutability, concurrency, and recursion
+* Comparison of concurrency primitives with other languages like Ruby, JavaScript